brianhhu/VR_HeadMovements/README.md

     @Article{Parkhurst_etal02a,
-    Title                    = {{M}odelling the role of salience in the allocation of visual selective attention}, Author                   = {Parkhurst, D. and Law, K. and Niebur, E.}, Journal                  = {Vision Research},
+    Title                    = {{M}odelling the role of salience in the allocation of visual selective attention}, Author                   = {Parkhurst, Derrick and Law, Klinton and Niebur, Ernst}, Journal                  = {Vision Research},
     Year                     = {2002},
     Number                   = {1},